 Repair Performed

-Our technician removed the necessary components to gain access to and removed the valve body assembly from the transmission.
-Next, the transmission was inspected and judged to be serviceable, the customer asked for approval to proceed with the valve body replacement.
-Next the technician removed the old gasket and the housing surfaces were cleaned and prepared for the new gasket.
+Next, the technician removed the old gasket, and the housing surfaces were cleaned and prepared for the new gasket.
 The new valve body assembly was installed with associated gaskets and seals.
 Then the components removed during the repair were reassembled.
-Next the computer error codes were cleared, the vehicle was road tested, the transmission operation checked, and verified that the check engine warning light, cruise control warning light, and brake warning light were no longer present.
-The transmission now functions as designed.
+Next, the computer error codes were cleared, the vehicle was road-tested, the transmission operation was checked, and it was verified that the check engine, cruise control, and brake warning lights were no longer present.
+The transmission now functioned as designed.

 Subaru Transmission FAQ